Cognigy/Documentation/docs/en/docs/insights/global-filter.md

 </figure>

 !!! note
-    To clear all filter settings at once, click on the "**Reset filters**" button.
+    To clear all filter settings at once, click on the **Reset filters** button.
 We will show it if the value of any global filter is not equal to the default value.

 ## Rating